fwarmuth/CameraCommander/app/README.md

 2. Create or adjust `settings.yaml` (e.g. via the Gradio UI).
 3. Run `cameracommander snapshot settings.yaml test.jpg` to verify camera settings.
 4. Run `cameracommander timelapse settings.yaml` to start a timelapse.
-5. Use ffmpeg to create a video from the images.
+5. By default a video is rendered using ffmpeg.
+Set `timelapse.render_video` to `false` to skip this step on low-resource hardware.
+The CLI still prints the absolute frame directory, a suggested `ffmpeg` command, and an `rsync` command to download the images.

 Here is one example result of a timelapse created with this tool without any post processing: